Picture of Alexander Brazie

 Discord has game design and development servers for getting career advice, feedback on portfolios, discussing the development process, or just making friends in the community.
 Finding a path through game dev is hard enough, so don’t make it harder by going it alone.
 Find friends to help with your game development journey at these 15 servers I recommend checking out.

 The servers at the top of the list target all disciplines and types of game developers.
 The communities further down the list become increasingly narrow in scope.
 Work with Indies, Indie Games, and IndieGameBusiness all give indie designers places to look for work and build their career outside of AAA.
 While focused on indie devs, the resources are useful for anyone thinking about the business and promotion side of development.
 The Unity Developer Community, Unreal Source, and Microsoft Game Dev servers get developers in touch with experts on specific tools.
-The last servers don’t have something for everyone, but they’re a deep resource for developers using those tools.
+The last servers don’t have something for everyone, but they’re deep resources for developers using those tools.

 1. Funsmith Club Discord